Southern Tang: Coinage

 Copper mining in the north was heavily disrupted by the constant warfare of the Five Dynasties and Ten Kingdoms era.
 In consequence bronze coins became scarce.
 The situation became dire in northern China.
 In 955 the Later Zhou Emperor Chai Rong banned the possession of bronze utensils upon pain of death.
 The Southern Tang and their neighbors minted coinage from clay, iron, or lead.
 These coins for domestic circulation (despite having minimal value intrinsically) and to prevent the export of precious bronze coinage to neighboring states.

 Li Bian possibly cast a coin with the inscription Daqi Tongbao (大唐通寶) while the state still had its original name of Qi.
 During the reign of Li Jing several cash coins were created of different commercial value.
 Datang Tongbao (大唐通寶) and Tangguo Tongbao (唐國通寶) coins maintained the same inscription, size, and weight but used different fonts of Chinese calligraphy Yongtong Quanhuo (永通泉貨) coins were initially valued at 10 copper coins but counterfeits were widely circulated leading to distrust of them.
-Copper coins were still preferred by the populous, which caused a rapid depreciation of the newer coins.
+Copper coins were still preferred by the populace, which caused a rapid depreciation of the newer coins.
 Kaiyuan Tongbao (開元通寶) coins that were created during the Tang dynasty remained in circulation.
 Li Yu later minted coins with the same inscription in clerical and seal scripts.

 The Southern Tang were the first in Chinese history to issue vault protector coins, which served as numismatic charms.